 - 2 Tablespoons extra virgin olive oil divided

-- 1 ½ pounds baby potatoes these are usually sold in a bag by this weight
+- 1 ½ pounds baby potatoes halved

 - ½ teaspoon salt